Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 # Minimum Viable Product

-The criterias for the minimal viable product are:
+The criteria for the minimal viable product are:
 * The entire B3 modelled with basic materials.
-* Functionnal doors.
+* Functional doors.
-* A single (articulated) playable character that can roam the schoolbuilding.
+* A single (articulated) playable character that can roam the school building.
 * VR compatibility.